Teitei011/FACS_js/README.md

 **Disclaimer**

-  I DON´T OWN ANY OF THE IMAGES IN THE DATASET, SO IF IT´S YOUR IMAGE THERE AND YOU WANT TO DELETE, FELL FREE TO CONTACT ME (I´LL DELETE RIGTH AWAY).
+  I DON´T OWN ANY OF THE IMAGES IN THE DATASET, SO IF IT´S YOUR IMAGE THERE AND YOU WANT TO DELETE, FELL FREE TO CONTACT ME (I´LL DELETE RIGHT AWAY).

 ***TODO LIST***